regiellis/wpod-go/docs/index.md

 ## Caddy & HTTPS

-WPID can run a Caddy container for local HTTPS, or you can use the generated Caddyfile with your own host-level Caddy/Nginx/Apache.
+WPOD can run a Caddy container for local HTTPS, or you can use the generated Caddyfile with your own host-level Caddy/Nginx/Apache.
 During creation, you’ll be prompted to enable/disable Caddy.
 If you use your own reverse proxy, point it to the WordPress container’s port (see `.env`).

 **Troubleshooting:**